 Sound is just energy that makes air particles shake back-and-forth.
 When these air particles vibrate with a frequency of between 20 times and 20-thousand times per second, it makes a sound that is in the “range of human hearing.”
 Though if you’re 21 or older, good luck hearing things above 16,000 Hz;) (where the so called “teen buzz” or “mosquito frequency” lives.
 Confused?
 Ask a teenager.

-Certain Sounds Can Always Be Found At the Same Place On The Frequency Spectrum
+Some Particular Sounds Are On the Same Predictable Place On The Frequency Spectrum

 For example, I know just where to find the signal of a bass guitar on the spectrum.
 It’ll be down around the low frequencies of 80-100 Hz.
 So will the kick drum.
 The electric guitar will usually be in the mid-range between 500Hz and 1KHz in the upper mid-range along with keyboards, violas and acoustic guitars and human voices.
 Clarinets, violins, and harmonica’s tend to hang out mainly in the upper-mid range around 2-5 KHz, and things like cymbals, castanets, and tambourines like to be in the “highs’ up around the 6 KHz.